choria-io/website/docs/content/autoagents/example/_index.md

 ## Manifest

-The manifest here describe the machine that was first presented in the concepts page, it manages a simple HVAC system based on air quality.
-All keys in the document here are required.
+The manifest here describe the machine we designed above, the *splay_start* item is optional, everything else is required.

 {{% notice tip %}}
 A [JSON schema](https://choria.io/schemas/choria/machine/v1/manifest.json) describes these files and you can configure some editors to validate the YAML file based on that.
 The command `choria machine validate` can validate a *machine.yaml* against this schema.